lawrencewoodman/tarcel/README.md

 ======
 A Tcl packaging tool

 Tarcel allows you to combine a number of files together to create a single tarcel file that can ben run by tclsh, wish, or can be sourced into another tcl script.
+This makes it easy to distribute your applications as a single file.
+In addition it allows you to easily create Tcl modules made-up of several files including shared libraries, and then take advantage of the extra benefits that Tcl modules provide such as faster loading time.

 Requirements
 ------------